 Clients are used to Amazon experiences—who doesn’t love Prime shipping?
 They want their pet’s prescription-ordering process to be just as speedy and efficient as shopping online.
-But, placing a prescription-refill request and actually picking up the medication at a veterinary practice is often a slow, tedious process, which leaves ample room for online providers like Pet Med Express and Chewy to slide in and vastly improve this experience.
+But, placing a prescription-refill request and actually picking up the medication at a veterinary practice is often a slow, tedious process, which leaves ample room for online providers like Pet Med Express to slide in and vastly improve this experience.

 Step 1: Make ordering veterinary prescriptions easy